smlsvnssn/ouml/README.md

     .return()
 ```

-It takes a url, loads it as json using an `ö` method, handles the error case, gets the products property of the json object, sorts it, gets the first one, gets the title,and returns it.
+It takes a url, loads it as json using an `ö` method, handles the error case, gets the products property of the json object, sorts it, gets the first one, gets the title, and returns it.
 Simple as that!

 ### Usage